jaimeesc/snwl-serial-commands/README.md

 By default, displayed output is limited.
 Use -d to display all output.

+The -u argument accepts your management username and prompts you for the password so it doesn't have to be stored in plain text in snwl_config.ini.
+You still have the option to save the credentials in snwl_config.ini, but using -u overrides that configuration.

 **Quick Start:**
-1. Configure the serial port, SonicOS credentials, and other settings in snwl_config.ini.
+1. Configure the serial port, SonicOS credentials (or use -u), and other settings in snwl_config.ini.

 2. Write your custom jobs.
 There are some example jobs in the jobs folder.